Gadhada: Transport

-Gadhada is well connected by roads to the cities of Gujarat.
+Gadhada is well connected by roads to other cities of Gujarat.
 Regular bus service and private vehicles are available from Ahmedabad and other big cities of Gujarat.
-There's no rail track passing through the town.
 To reach Gadhada by train, you may get down at Botad or Ningala in Ahmedabad - Bhavnagar track.
 Connecting bus service to Gadhada is available from both these stations.

 Landmarks

 The Swaminarayan Temple, also known as Gopinathji temple in Gadhada is regarded as one of the important places of pilgrimage for followers of the Swaminarayan sect, as Swaminarayan spent more than 27 years of his life in Gadhada.
 Swaminarayan Hindu Temple in Gadhada is one of the one of six temples which was made under the supervision of Swaminarayan himself.